fluidgeo/fluidgeo-simulator/README.md

 ## Uses
 The use is free, but please pay attention to GNU License before usage.
 And, of course, credit the authors when using our code, that has been developed at LNCC/MCTI (National Laboratory of Scientific Computing, Petrópolis/Brazil).

+## Contacts
+If you want to contact us, you're welcome to do this by here (GitHub) or by our e-mails:

+Eduardo Garcia: bidu@lncc.br
+Diego Volpatto: volpatto@lncc.br